openstax/jobba/README.md

 my_status.save("some string")
 ```

+Note that if you `save` a hash with symbol keys it will be converted to string keys.
+In fact, any argument passed in to `save` will be converted to JSON and parsed back so that the `data` attribute returns the same thing regardless of if `data` is retrieved immediately after being set or after being loaded from Redis.

 ## Setting Job Name and Arguments

 If you want to be able to query for all statuses for a certain kind of job, you can set the job's name in the status: